NASA-IMPACT/modern-dgf/README.md

 How to use the mDGF?
 --------------------

 -   Review and understand the structure and the numbering system for each section.
 The high-level sections are organized by core entities (data, metadata, digital content and code) and resources (storage and people).
-Each section is broken down by foundational and data lifecycle activities (planning, monitoring, etc…).
+Each section is broken down by foundational and data lifecycle activities (planning, monitoring, etc.).

 <!-- -->